Focus and Scope

 Style: To create your article use the template provided above.

 Abstract: Start your article with an abstract of, preferably, 200 words (or less).
-Viewpoints and Reviews do not require abstracts.
+Book Reviews do not require abstracts.

 Acknowledgements: Acknowledgements must appear on the cover page, after authors' contacts (they will not be communicated to reviewers).

-Keywords: Provide 5 keywords, including one geographic keyword (if relevant).
+Keywords: Provide around 5 keywords, including one geographic keyword (if relevant).

-Length: There is no fixed length for articles but the number of words should preferably be kept between 6,000 and 12,000 (including references and notes).
-Book reviews should be preferably kept between 1000 and 2000 words.
+Length: There is no fixed length for articles but the number of words should preferably be kept between 6,000 and 10,000 (excluding references).
+Viewpoints can be down to 5000 words in length.

 No full points within acronyms (e.g. UK or USA not U.S.A.; Washington, DC; "around 1500 BC"), no full point after contractions: Exceptions include: Dr., Mr., Mrs., Ms., et al., i.e., e.g., Ltd., Inc., Jr. (not Jnr.), Co., No. (for number).
 Note: i.e. and e.g. are not followed by a coma.